Home / Services

 Please download our probate fees document to see what your likely charges will be.

-We understand that setting up a Lasting Power of Attorney can be both expensive and confusing, especially if you are not familiar with the ins and outs of what needs to be done and what things need to be considered.
+We understand that setting up a Lasting Power of Attorney for health or finances can be both expensive and confusing, especially if you are not familiar with the process and legal requirements.

 Our team of solicitors will discuss, assess and then advise you on what kind of power of attorney will be needed for your situation.